MARTIMM/gtk-v3/README.md

       ```
       Notice how the native widget is retrieved with `$label()`.
   2) The `FALLBACK` method is used to test for the defined native functions as if the functions where methods.
 It calls the `fallback` methods in the class which in turn call the parent fallback using `callsame`.
 The resulting function addres is returned and processed with the `test-call` functions from **GTK::V3::X**.
 Thrown exceptions are handled by the function `test-catch-exception` from the same module.
   3) `N-GObject` is a native widget which is held internally in most of the classes.
-Sometimes they need to be handed over in a call.
+Sometimes they need to be handed over in a call or stored when it is returned.
   4) Each method can at least be called with perl6 like dashes in the method name.
 E.g. `gtk_container_add` can be written as `gtk-container-add`.
   5) In some cases the calls can be shortened too.
 E.g. `gtk_button_get_label` can also be called like `get_label` or `get-label`.
 Sometimes, when shortened, calls can end up with a call using the wrong native widget.
 When in doubt use the complete method call.
   6) Also a sub like `gtk_button_new` cannot be shortened because it will call the perl6 init method `new()`.
 In most cases, these calls are used when initializing classes, in this case to initialize a `GTK::V3::Gtk::GtkButton` class.
 Above brackets '[]' show which part can be chopped.
   7) Most classes know about the `:widget` named attribute when instantiating a widget class.
 This is used when the result of another native sub returns a N-GObject.
+This option works for all child classes too.
 E.g. cleaning a list box;
     ```
     my GTK::V3::Gtk::GtkListBox $list-box .= new(:build-id<someListBox>);
     loop {